-You can shoot for the stars, and work on making your site easily found in Google through optimizing it with keywords, on-page and off-page SEO, and other methods we’ve mentioned above.
-Though this option will not bring you overnight success and top rankings, you will, however, have full control over the content appearing on your site, and be able to profit from brand awareness boost.
+You can shoot for the stars, and work on making your site to be easily found in Google through optimizing it with keywords, on-page and off-page SEO, and other methods we’ve mentioned above.
+This option will not bring you overnight success and top rankings.
+Instead, you will have full control over the content appearing on your site, and be able to profit from brand awareness boost.

-Another way to go is to publish that cool content you’ve produced on relevant sites, which will solve many of your troubles including the ones that have to do with SEO.
+Another way to go is to publish your content on relevant sites, which will solve many of your troubles including the ones that have to do with SEO.
 Let’s take link building as the first example.
 If your content is worth sharing, it will be shared, and your article will inevitably rank well.
 Moreover, it’s a guaranteed way to get traffic to your own site by leaving your contact details and short info about you.

 How Adsy can help

 It’s understandable that you may not know all the sites relevant to your niche where you could place your content.
-That’s why Adsy has this service of content placement, when we do all the job of finding the appropriate platforms - highly targeted, with regular active visitors.
+That’s why Adsy has this service of content placement, where we do all the job of finding the appropriate platforms - highly targeted, with regular active visitors.
 This way you don’t need to worry about anything except writing some brilliant piece of content.
-You can search for publishing platforms by yourself (you’ll need to log in first) or place a customized order, and we’ll find them for you.
+You can search for publishing platforms by yourself or place a customized order (you’ll need to log in first), and we’ll find them for you.

 Later on we’ll be talking about more of the practical changes you’d want to make to your marketing strategy taking in consideration SEO and content.
 We’ll see once again why relevant and data-driven content needs to be your top-priority, and how to provide your readers with the bets content experiences.